amosav/isp_final_project/README.md

-# Let's create a text file with the README content
-readme_content = """
 # Final Project: CLAP Model with Audio Pretraining

 Welcome to the final project repository!
-This project implements **CLAP (Contrastive Language-Audio Pretraining)** with a focus on audio encoding, audio captioning, and classification tasks using the ESC-50 dataset.
+This project implements **CLAP (Contrastive Language-Audio Pretraining)** with a focus on audio encoding, audio captioning, and classification tasks using the ESC-50 dataset and Music genres data set.

 ## Project Overview